How to Decode Your Vaginal Discharge

 “Vaginal discharge can be normal or abnormal,” says Ob/Gyn Oluwatosin Goje, MD.
 “Not every vaginal discharge means something.”

-Discharge is sometimes clear and watery, yellow-green, milky white, or curd-like.
-Understanding what causes these discharges can help determine whether they mean trouble and how best to treat the problem if there is one.
+Understanding what may cause different colors of vaginal discharge can help determine whether it means trouble and how best to treat the problem, if there is one.

-Your normal discharge may vary from clear to milky white, but a whitish discharge could signal one of two common things:
+Your normal discharge may vary from clear to milky white.
+But Dr. Goje says a whitish discharge could signal one of two common things:

 Tip: Keep an eye on your monthly discharge so you know what’s normal for you.

-Tip: You can treat it with over-the-counter drugs, such as Monistat®, or with a prescription pill called Diflucan®.
+Tip: You can treat it with over-the-counter drugs, such as tioconazole (Monistat®), or with a prescription pill called fluconazole (Diflucan®) or prescription vaginal creams called terazol or clotrimazole.
 If these don’t work, Dr. Goje says your doctor can test to see whether a fungus other than Candida albicans is present.
+Vaginal itching could also be caused by an allergic reaction, so let your healthcare provider know if medication does not help your symptoms.

-Bacterial vaginosis: Nearly 30 percent of women who are of child-bearing age have this infection.
-Bacterial vaginosis (BV) is the most common cause of vaginal discharge It often causes an increase in a vaginal discharge that is thin and grayish-white with a foul-smelling, unpleasant fish odor.
-The discharge and odor are most notable after sex or they may be related to menstrual cycle (before and after menses) Dr. Goje says.
+This infection is the most common cause of vaginal discharge.
+Nearly 30% of women of child-bearing age get it.
+It often causes an increase in a vaginal discharge that is thin and grayish-white with a foul-smelling, unpleasant fish odor.
+The discharge and odor are most notable after sex, or you might notice them before and after your period, Dr. Goje says.

 Tip: Treatment of DIV can be with clindamycin ointment or steroid ointment in the vagina, but needs a doctor’s prescription.
 Also, treatment with estrogen cream can relieve itching, burning and pain from vaginal atrophy, Dr. Goje says.